apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

-`Launch` is a GraphQL Object Type that has some fields.
-Once your query requires more than one data attribute to be returned, group them into an object type.
+`Launch` is a _GraphQL Object Type_ that has some fields.
+Once your query requires more than one data attribute to be returned, group them into an object type like the type below:

 ```js
 type Launch {